Weber's sailfin lizard

 Weber's sailfin lizard or Halmahera sailfin dragon (Hydrosaurus weberi), is a species of lizard in the family Agamidae.
 The species is endemic to Indonesia.

 Geographic range

 H. weberi is only found on Halmahera and Ternate Islands of Maluku.

 Longevity

-H. weberi has a life-span of between 10 and 15 years.
+H. weberi has a life-span of between 10 and 15 years and up to 25 years in captivity.

 Description

-H. weberi is the smallest of the three recognized species of Hydrosaurus, attaining an average total length (including tail) of 2–3 ft.
+H. weberi is the smallest of the three recognized species of Hydrosaurus, attaining an average total length (including tail) of 2–3.2 ft.
+They are usually well distinguished with linear scales along their sides ending at the base of the tail.
+Their eyes are usually brown almost human like.

 Diet

 H. weberi is omnivorous; devouring whatever animal it can overpower plus consuming a variety of vegetation and fruit.

 In captivity

-In captivity, juveniles of H. weberi are usually maintained on a 60% insect / 40% vegetation diet.
-Adults consume approximately 75% vegetation and 25% insects and other non-vegetation life.
+In captivity, juveniles of H. weberi are usually maintained on a 70% insects 30% greens and fruit diet.
+Adults consume approximately 75% greens/fruit and 25% insects and other non-vegetation life.